 For superscalar 32 bits CPUs, the following code seems to work well though the missing carry hardware (and/or lack of language support) requires more instructions to emulate:

 t = X + Y + C; Y = X ^ data; C = t >> 16; X = t & 0xFFFF;

-The following logs will show how the idea evolves and the performance increases, through discussions about carry wrap-around, register widths, scheduling, avalanche, parallelism, orbits, structure, black holes...
+The following logs will show how the idea evolves and the performance increases, through discussions about carry wrap-around, register widths, scheduling, avalanche, parallelism, orbits, structure, and escaping black holes...

 1. The variable